 Second, we have all seen Oprah shows where the contractor just took off with the homeowner’s up-front money.
 While it is no guarantee, if your contractor works out of a brick and mortar building the chances of him leaving with your cash is probably less.

 The best way to protect your investment is to work with your dealer/designer.
-This process happens three ways, both to your advantage:
+This process happens two ways, both to your advantage:

 1. You have already hired your contractor, and he has sent you to his cabinet shop to purchase your cabinets.